Luke Handley

 Luke Handley is a fictional character from the Australian soap opera Neighbours, played by Bernard Curry.
 He made his first screen appearance during the episode broadcast on 7 March 1995.
-Luke's storylines included a brief fling with Libby Kennedy, a relationship with Serendipity Gottlieb, suffering a breakdown, being diagnosed with cancer and starting a relationship with Danni Stark.
+Luke's storylines included a brief fling with Libby Kennedy (Kym Valentine), a relationship with Serendipity Gottlieb (Raelee Hill), suffering a breakdown, being diagnosed with cancer and starting a relationship with Danni Stark (Eliza Szonert).
 He departed on 17 December 1996, but Curry reprised the role in 2005 for the 20th anniversary.